-No matter what type of witch, healer, pagan, or spiritual guide you call yourself, having your own garden of fresh herbs is no doubt a vital part of your personal practice.
-Sooner or later, you will feel the pull of the soil, calling you to plant, nurture, and harvest.
-Embracing earth magick and growing your own herbs serves multiple purposes and allows you to develop a deeper relationship with the earth, leading to a greater spiritual power.
-As you coax tiny seeds into robust and strong plants, you’ll enter into a pact of sharing energy, giving your energy to the plot and the plants, more at the beginning, but also receiving from them in many forms.
-An herb garden is a sensual delight in so many ways.
-Your eyes will be your first line in determining plant health, your sense of smell and taste your left and right hands in knowing when they are at their peak and ready for harvest and your hands the toolbox which makes everything else possible.
-This garden will be a sacred space and if you are willing, can be an area for you to communicate with things beyond the veil, relax and ponder on the secrets of life, and to exchange energies.
+As you become one with your growing space, you senses will come alive.
+Your eyes will be your first line in determining plant health, your sense of smell and taste your left and right hands.
+You will simply know when they are at their peak and ready for harvest.
+Your hands will be the tools which makes everything else possible.
+This garden will be a sacred space.
+If you are willing it can be an area for you to communicate with things beyond the veil.
+A place where you can relax and ponder on the secrets of life, and ultimately exchange energies.
 Plant magick is as real as magick can get.
-Anyone who has established a witch’s garden knows that there is no faking it.
-Herbs are knowledge; ancient and sometimes forbidden, but nonetheless knowledge; more than any spell book, internet site, or library.
-Your herbs will speak to you and if you are open enough to listen, they’ll reveal more secrets than you ever thought possible.
+Anyone who has an established witch’s garden knows that there is no faking it.
+Herbs are knowledge; ancient and sometimes forbidden, but nonetheless knowledge.
+You can learn more than any spell book, internet site, or library by being present in your own garden.
+Your herbs will speak to you.
+If you are open enough to listen, they’ll reveal more secrets than you ever thought possible.
 There is nothing more real than that.